Welshy92/heritage-housing-analysis/README.md

 - Pandas
 - Plotly
 - SciKit Learn
-- Seaborn - Used in my data analysis correlation studies.
+- Seaborn - Used in my data analysis correlation studies

 ## Other Technologies Used

 - Streamlit - Used to quickly create a webpage to display all of my results of my data analysis and machine learning.
 - CodeAnywhere - Cloud based IDE used to code the project.
 - Jupyter - Notebooks used in my data analysis and machine learning coding.
-- Git - Source control
+- Git - Source control.
 - Heroku - Used to host my streamlit app.

 ### Credits